App privacy details on the App Store

 - Placing a third-party SDK in your app that combines user data from your app with user data from other developers’ apps to target advertising or measure advertising efficiency, even if you don’t use the SDK for these purposes.
 For example, using a login SDK that repurposes the data it collects from your app to enable targeted advertising in other developers’ apps.

 - When the data is linked solely on the end-user’s device and is not sent off the device in a way that can identify the end-user or device.

-- When the data broker uses the data shared with them solely for fraud detection or prevention or security purposes, and solely on your behalf.
+- When the data broker uses the data shared with them solely for fraud detection or prevention or security purposes.